CodeMelted/codemelted_developer/assets/pwsh/README.md

 <center><img style="width: 100%; max-width: 560px;" src="../../design-notes/use-case-model.drawio.png" /></center>

-<mark>TBD</mark>

-# USAGE

-The following sub-sections break down how to drill into the codemelted CLI help system.
-It utilizes the PowerShell Help system tailored to the codemelted CLI needs.
+The following describes how the *codemelted* CLI implements the above use cases.

+## codemelted.ps1 Structure

+The `codemelted.ps1` is divided into three sections.
+The first section is the *TERMINAL MODULE DEFINITION*.
+This section contains the `PSScriptInfo` that describes the script on [PowerShell  Gallery](https://www.powershellgallery.com/).
+It also defines the general script interface, the `--version` flag, and the `--help` system.

+The next section is the *USE CASE DEFINITIONS*.
+This section is divided into the five use case groups reflected in the use case model above.
+Each of these sections contains a `function codemelted_xxx {}` definition representing each individual use case function for the given group.
+The function definition is divided into the `<#.SYNOPSIS #>` that defines the help section along with the `param()` which defines the interface to the function.
+Any violation of the function will result in a `SyntaxError: xxx` which will aid in properly using the function.

+The last section is the *MAIN API DEFINITION*.
+This defines the mapping between the `--use-case` flag to the function call.
+This completes the overall `codemelted --use-case @{}` CLI signature of this module.
+The next sections will walk you through utilizing CLI to get help on individual use cases *(NOTE: They are also covered in this page)*.

-## Get Version
+## codemelted --version

-`codemelted --version` will tell you what version of the codemelted CLI module is installed.
-The output will be as follows:

 ```
 Name       Version Author                      Description
 ----       ------- ------                      -----------
-codemelted 0.1.0.0 mark.shaffer@codemelted.com   A CLI to facilitate common developer use cases on Mac, Linux, or Windows systems.
+codemelted 0.5.1.0 mark.shaffer@codemelted.com   A CLI to facilitate common developer use cases on Mac, Linux, or Windows systems.
 ```

-To check for the latest version of the script execute `Update-Script -Name codemelted` in a `pwsh` terminal window.

-## Navigate Help
+## codemelted --help

-`codemelted --help` will produce the following STDOUT from the PowerShell `Get-Help` system.
-From the help output, you can drill into the help system of each `[Action]` to learn about each of the supported use case actions.

 ```
 NAME
-    help
+    codemelted_help

 SYNOPSIS
     The codemelted Command Line Interface (CLI) Terminal Module.
 It allows